Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-The r~process consists typically of two phases: an initial phase dominated by neutron captures and, depending on temperature, photodissociations and a later phase in which neutron captures and $\beta$-decays operate on very similar time scales during the decay to stability in what is typically known as r-process freeze-out.
+Following the freeze-out of charged-particle reactions, the r-process consists typically of two phases: an initial phase dominated by neutron captures and, depending on temperature, photodissociations and a later phase in which neutron captures and $\beta$-decays operate on very similar time scales during the decay to stability in what is typically known as r-process freeze-out.
 The transition between both phases occurs when the neutron-to-seed ratio (i.e.\ the ratio of free neutrons to heavy nuclei) reaches values close to one.
 This is illustrated in Fig.~\ref{fig:atevol}.
 The upper panel shows the evolution of the abundances of neutrons, alphas and heavy nuclei for a typical trajectory from those shown in Fig.~\ref{fig:revol}.
-The lower panel shows the effective neutron lifetime, $\tau_n$, the average radiative neutron capture timescale per nucleus, $\tau_{(n,\gamma)}$, the average photodissociation timescale per nucleus, $\tau_{(\gamma,n)}$, and the average $\beta$-decay timescale per nucleus, $\tau_\beta$, defined as the inverse of their average destruction rates per nucleus for the respective processes (note that $n_n=Y_n \rho/m_u$):
+The lower panel shows the effective neutron lifetime, $\tau_n$, the average radiative neutron capture timescale per nucleus, $\tau_{(n,\gamma)}$, the average photodissociation timescale per nucleus, $\tau_{(\gamma,n)}$, and the average $\beta$-decay timescale per nucleus, $\tau_\beta$, defined as the inverse of their average destruction rates per nucleus for the respective processes:

-Thus, the latter three equations provide the neutron capture rate on an average seed nucleus (averaged over all nuclei with their abundances $Y(Z,A)$), the photodisintegration $(\gamma,n)$ rate and the $\beta$-decay rate, respectively, being the inverse to the corresponding average reaction time scales.
+Thus, the latter three equations provide the neutron capture rate on an average seed nucleus (averaged over all nuclei with their abundances $Y(Z,A)$), the photo-disintegration $(\gamma,n)$ rate and the $\beta$-decay rate, respectively, being the inverse to the corresponding average reaction time scales.